karel-brinda/rnftools/README.rst

 	:target: http://rnftools.rtfd.org

-Read Naming Format is a generic format for assigning read names with encoded information about original positions.
-RNFtools is an associated software package which can:
+**Read Naming Format** is a generic format for assigning read names with encoded information about original positions.
+**RNFtools** is an associated
+software package which can:

-* simulate RNF-compliant reads using a wide class of integrated read simulators (Art, DwgSim, Mason, WgSim, etc.);
+* simulate RNF-compliant reads using a wide class of integrated read simulators (Art, DwgSim, Mason, WgSim, etc.), either from a single genome (i.e., a whole genome sequencing) or multiple genomes (i.e., a metagenomic simulation);
 * evaluate mappers using RNF reads;
 * convert non-RNF simulated reads to RNF (e.g., from SAM format);
 * transform genomic coordinates of RNF reads between different coordinate systems (using chain LiftOver format).